phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH6_Introduction_to_hyperledger_sawtooth.md

 After running this command, you should see a json object response with "data", array of batches, header, etc.

+Just check localhost:8080/blocks on internet browser.
+If you run into any errors or it hangs just restart process or do CTRL-C to see if it is because some processes hasent been completed.

 ### Stopping Hyperledger Sawtooth

 First press Ctrl+C from the window where you originally ran